 3. Inhibit DHT by Alkalizing Your Body

-DHT is a natural hormone within the body, and it’s produced when testosterone and 5-alpha-reductase (5AR) (an enzyme) meet.
-However, if you have Male-Pattern Baldness (MPB), then DHT sensitivity is the cause of your hair loss.
+DHT is a natural hormone within the body, and it’s produced when testosterone and 5-alpha-reductase (5AR) (an enzyme) meet (15).
+However, if you have male-pattern baldness, then DHT sensitivity is the cause of your hair loss.

 If you’d like to minimize DHT but not block it completely, you can alkalize your diet.

 The pH balance of food falls on a scale that ranges from acidic to alkaline.
-When foods are consumed, they’re metabolized by the body and the pH of the metabolized foods can alter the bloodstream’s pH.
-When you consume too many acidic foods, the bloodstream’s pH will lean acidic.
-Unfortunately, 5AR (the enzyme responsible for DHT’s conversion) thrives in an acidic environment.
+When foods are consumed, they’re metabolized by the body and the pH of the metabolized foods can alter the body’s pH.
+When you consume too many acidic foods, the body’s pH will lean acidic.
+Unfortunately, 5AR (the enzyme responsible for DHT’s conversion) thrives in an acidic environment (16).

 - Flax seeds